Return to the Xequte Home Page

 Selecting this option enables the use of transitions which smoothes the flipping of one image to the next.
 There are 160 different transitions to choose from.

-Click the Browse button to select the music tracks to be played during the slideshow.
+Click the Browse button to select audio files or music CD tracks to play during the slideshow.
 If the music selection is shorter than the duration of the slideshow then it will be looped.

 Click the preview button to see a simulation of the slideshow in action.